grommasdietz/color-settings/README.md

 ## Configuration

 Both configurations preserve embedded profiles on RGB and CMYK by default.
-And ask for action on opening and pasting images with mismatching or missing profiles.
+They ask for action on opening and pasting images with mismatching or missing profiles.

 ### Working Spaces
 #### ECI Coated